-Diving coaching is run by Active Luton under the leadership of Stephen Hewat (Diving Development Officer) and Kirsteen Mitchell (Diving Development Coach).
+Diving coaching is run by Active Luton under the leadership of the Diving Development Officer (Stephen Hewat) and two Diving Development Coaches (Kirsteen Mitchell and Alice Pye).

 Stephen has been coaching for 16 years and before joining Luton he was the Head coach of Star Diving Club in Guildford for 8 years.
 Under his leadership the club prospered going from a small Novice level club to become one of the top 5m facilities in the country.